 I had the pleasure to host my first Vision Board party.
 I’m excited to share all the great tools that helped me manifest my goals and dreams.
 With Spring here I have new goals to accomplish and I’m ready to share them with others.
 We set goals and either you follow them or they get forgotten.
 I’m not perfect and following goals for me is a struggle.
 Life can get busy and trying to find time can be hard but we can do it.

 Every January a new list of New Years Resolutions gets made and by March those goals are forgotten.
 I read some great books that helped me list and prioritize the goals I made.
-With the digital age, most or all of these books are free via Youtube.
+In the digital age, most or all of these books are free via Youtube.
 You can also do a solo Vision Board without a group of people.
 Follow the steps that I will list.
 Men can also do a vision board minus the arts and crafts.
 Get a notebook and write down your goals and follow the same steps below.
 Vision Boards are great for kids as well.

 My seven-year-old daughter made a vision board and she loved cutting out her prints outs and telling me what her goals were.
 It was a great and productive arts and crafts evening.
 It put a smile on my face to see a child so young have goals and know what she wants.